-Figure G2: Share of working-class voters (production and service workers) by party in our sample
+Figure G2.
+Share of working-class voters (production and service workers) by party in our sample

-Note: Bars represent 95% confidence interval.
+Note: Bars represent a 95 per cent confidence interval.

-Figure G3: Average equivalised household income decile by party in our sample
+Figure G3.
+Average equivalised household income decile by party in our sample

-Note: Bars represent 95% confidence interval.
+Note: Bars represent a 95 per cent confidence interval.

-Figure G4: Average subjective social status by party in our sample
+Figure G4.
+Average subjective social status by party in our sample

-Note: Bars represent 95% confidence interval.
+Note: Bars represent a 95 per cent confidence interval.

-Figure G5: Share of women by party in our sample
+Figure G5.
+Share of women by party in our sample

-Note: Bars represent 95% confidence interval.
+Note: Bars represent a 95 per cent confidence interval.

 H. Effects of working-class cultural consumption, by party and immigration attitudes

-Figure H1: Effects of beer attribute by party, for subsamples of voters with pro-/anti-immigration attitudes
+Figure H1.
+Effects of beer attribute by party, for subsamples of voters with pro-/anti-immigration attitudes

-Note: Conjoint estimates with 95% confidence intervals.
-Immigration attitudes measured with an additive index composed of three items, each measured on a 0-10 scale with higher values indicate more pro-immigration attitudes: “Immigrants good for the economy”, “Immigrants good for cultural life in Switzerland”, and “Life better or worse due to immigration?”.
+Note: Conjoint estimates with 95 per cent confidence intervals.
+Immigration attitudes are measured with an additive index composed of three items, each measured on a 0-10 scale, with higher values indicating more pro-immigration attitudes: ‘Immigrants good for the economy’, ‘Immigrants good for cultural life in Switzerland’, and ‘Life better or worse due to immigration?’.
 The index was rescaled to range from 0-10.
-We defined “pro-immigration attitudes” as values above 5 on this index, and “anti-immigration attitudes” when respondents have value 5 or lower on the index.
+We defined ‘pro-immigration attitudes’ as values above 5 on this index, and ‘anti-immigration attitudes’ when respondents have value 5 or lower on the index.